esaddag/Object-detection/README.md

 # Object-detection
 ## Wine bottle detection
 ### Usage
-First you need to open `codes/CMakeLists.txt` file and change the directory in the `include()` to your dlib directory.
+First you need to open `codes/CMakeLists.txt` file and change the directory in the `include()` to your `dlib/cmake` directory.
 For example:
 `include(../dlib/cmake)`

+If you don't have dlib you can download from [here](https://github.com/davisking/dlib)

 To run the program, you should change your directory to `codes/build` in terminal and use commands below:
 `$cmake ..`